confidential-computing/governance/TAC/Meetings/2023/2023-12-14/TAC Minutes 2023-12-14.md

 ## Project Proposal Coconut SVSM

-Jorg Rodel (JR) proceeds to answer technical questions about the Coconut SVCM project.
+Jorg Roedel (JR) proceeds to answer technical questions about the Coconut SVSM project.

 A vote on moving forward with Coconut SVSM was called for.
 Arm votes in favor
 Intel votes in favor
 Google vote in favor
-Microsoft votes in favor and offer to be a mentor to the project Redhat vote in favor
+Microsoft votes in favor and offer to be a mentor to the project Red Hat vote in favor

 With a unanimous vote, Coconut SVSM was approved.